cmatmsu/oyun/_posts/2011-06-16-Tournament-Type-Page.md

 title: Tournament Type Page
 ---

   The tournament type page:
  --------------------------------------------------------------
   ![Screenshot](images/typepage.png){:width="575"}

-There are two types of tournament in Logos, and this page lets you decide which you would like to run.
+There are two types of tournament in Oyun, and this page lets you decide which you would like to run.
 You may choose either a One-Shot Tournament or an Evolutionary Tournament.